Calendar Events

 GP 231

-This bill would legally allow public and private facilities to restrict access based on a person's sex, likely interpreted as assigned sex at birth, and declare such restrictions are not discriminatory.
-This measure would primarily harm transgender individuals by denying them access to facilities, such as restrooms and changing rooms, that align with their gender identity, potentially exposing them to harassment and unsafe environments.
+This bill would legally allow public and private facilities in New Hampshire to restrict access based on a person's sex, likely interpreted as assigned sex at birth, and explicitly states such restrictions are not discriminatory.
+This measure would primarily harm transgender individuals by denying them access to restrooms, changing rooms, and other facilities that align with their gender identity, potentially exposing them to harassment, unsafe environments, and impacting their ability to work.

 HB1564